 For four years running we organized the IWagePeace Walk.
-In 2010 and 2011, we walked along the West Haven Board Walk and in 2012 and 2013 through downtown New Haven.
-The first two years saw attendance in excess of three hundred and in 2012 we had over four hundred Muslims, Jews, and Christians from thirty-four sponsoring faith based communities join the walk.
+In 2010 and 2011, we walked along the West Haven Board Walk.
+In 2012 and 2013 we walked through downtown New Haven.
+Attendance grew over the years to over five hundred and more than thirty-five sponsoring churches, mosques, synagogues and peace communities sponsored the walk.

 The sponsoring Houses of Worship and Peace Building organizations placed their names on the IWagePeace Walk T-Shirt under the phrase "We don't need to agree on everything to work together for justice and peace."

 We focus not simply on the word "Peace", but "Peace and Justice" combined, believing it is never enough to proclaim peace without faithful non-violent action to correct injustice and heal suffering.

 Mayor John DeStefano opened the 2012 walk, with speeches by Dr. James Jones, president of Masjid Al-Islam in New Haven; Rabbi James Ponet, Chief Rabbi of the Joseph Slifka Center for Community life at Yale; and Reverend John Gage, senior pastor of United Church on the Green.
 The walk was featured in the New Haven Register.
 Joining us on the walk from Israel and Palestine were members of the non-violent action group Combatants For Peace as well as a dozen youth from both East and West Jerusalem representing the interfaith peace and justice program Kids4Peace .